- Manmohan Singh is an Indian politician who was the thirteenth Prime Minister of India from 2004 to 2014.

 - He is the first Sikh to represent a nation other than India in cricket.

-- He is a crowd favorite in England, and many English fans have worn patkas and beards while watching Panesar play.
+- He is a crowd favorite in England, and many English fans have worn patkas while watching Panesar play.

 - Nicknames for Panesar include 'The Montster', 'The Python' (as in Monty Python), 'The Beard to be Feared', or most popular 'The Turbanator'.